michelin-psatir/michelin-web/README.md

 1. Clone the repository
 2. Create a new branch for development `git checkout -b dev`
 3. Pull from remote by `git pull origin dev`

+**Special Note for Collaborators Regarding Git**
+It is **HIGHLY** recommended for you to create your own branch to do development.
+You can obtain the most updated content by pulling from the `dev` branch, and then once finished, push towards your branch and create a pull request towards the `dev` branch to avoid conflicts.

 **Setting Up Dependencies**
 Option 1 - Untested but using `requirements.txt`